kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/l7gateway.md

    - Request: `/old-prefix/path/to/resource`
    - Redirects to: `/new-prefix/path/to/resource` ✅ (suffix preserved)

-2. **Without other component changes** - Only prefix is replaced, suffixes are NOT preserved:
+2. **Without other component changes** - AWS ALB will reject with redirect loop error:
    ```yaml
    filters:
    - type: RequestRedirect